-Since 2015, the Peace Network for Social Harmony has had the pleasure of coordinating Montreal’s Peace Days celebration, including events on the International Day of Peace itself (Sept 21).
-We feel privileged to work with so many wonderful partners in this initiative, including those from the community, cultural, educational, and philanthropic sectors.
-These partners organize an array of activities each year that enable Montrealers to contemplate and take concrete action for peace.
+Since 2015, the Peace Network for Social Harmony has had the pleasure of coordinating Montreal’s Peace Days celebrations, with activities taking place before, after and on the IDP itself.
+We feel fortunate to work with so many wonderful partners in this initiative, including those from the community, cultural, educational, and philanthropic sectors.
+These partners organize an array of activities each year that enable Montrealers to contemplate and to take concrete action for peace.

-We encourage you to become involved – organize your Peace Days activity and register it with our platform!
+We encourage you to become involved, organize your Peace Days activity and register it with our platform!

 Take Action for Equality: End racism.
 Build peace

 8th edition, Peace Days 2022

 Taking action for justice, equality and inclusion is everyone’s responsibility.
 Participate in Peace Days and be part of the movement!

 To commemorate the International Day of Peace, the United Nations invites us in 2022 to end racism and build peace.
 The organization invites us to “work towards a world free of racism and racial discrimination.
 A world where compassion and empathy overcome suspicion and hatred.
 A world that we can truly be proud of.”